exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 All routing follows the [student calculator](https://conicgames.github.io/exponentialidle/students.html) (by Niedzielan, AfuroZamurai, and Milla) and
 [star calculator](https://conicgames.github.io/exponentialidle/stars.html) (by Eaux Tacous#1021).
 When you are not pushing \\(f(t)\\) you should always have the 9th research option maxed (after Theory 8).
 When pushing \\(f(t)\\), you should be R9 swapping (below).

-There is also the [theory simulator](https://exponential-developers.github.io/sim-3.0/) orriginally by XLII and now developed by the Exponential Develpers, which works both below max milestones and after max milestones for all theories.
+There is also the [theory simulator](https://exponential-developers.github.io/sim-3.0/) originally by XLII and now developed by the Exponential Developers, which works both below max milestones and after max milestones for all theories.

 ![R9 Location](/images/R9.png)